immcantation/immcantation/docs/datastandard.rst

 In this  section we explain these changes and provide an example to show how to update pipelines to work with release 4.0.0.

-The first chage is the adoption of the AIRR Standard as the default format expected by the tools, which implies default values in all functions and pipelines have been adjusted to use AIRR Standard values.
+The first change is the adoption of the AIRR Standard as the default format expected by the tools, which implies default values in all functions and pipelines have been adjusted to use AIRR Standard values.
 Users upgrading to 4.0.0, can experience that workflows that relied on default values now fail.
-The solution is to review the workflow and specify the correct values for the data format used.
+The solution is to review the workflow and specify the correct values for the data format in use.

+The second change that can break workflows is that all outputs now use lower case column names.
+This has been introduced for style consistency with the AIRR Standard format.
+User workflows that expect columns previously created in upper case, will now break.
+The solution is to update the code to use the current lowe case values.

+This example demonstrates how to fix broken workflows as a result of these two changes.

 .. parsed-literal::